Camping at Jesse Owens State Park

 Good To Know

-One very important thing to note is that none of these four campgrounds have water or electricity!
+One very important thing to note is that these four campgrounds DO NOT have water or electricity!
 If you’re into boondocking and tent camping, then this is a great place to be.
 But plan ahead and bring plenty of water, not only for drinking and cooking but also for putting out your campfires.
+(Double check the ODNR website to ensure there is no burn ban in effect!)

 All of these campsites are based on a first come, first serve basis, and you can stay for a maximum of two weeks.
 Pretty darn cool if you just need to get away from society for a bit!
 If you live relatively close, this can also be a good place to test out any camping gear or setups you have before going on a larger trip further from home.